 Basil is a favorite herb across the world for its tasty flavor, plus it has many health benefits.
-Grow basil at home in pots at home for the spring and summer months.
+Grow basil home in pots at home for the spring and summer months.

-Basil (Ocimum basilicum) is one of the easiest and beneficial herbs to grow.
+Basil (Ocimum basilicum) is one of the easiest and most beneficial herbs to grow.
 Most of the experienced gardeners like to grow the basil herb as an outside plant as well as an indoor plant.
 Basil can be grown very easily as an indoor plant.

 The proper soil type is very important for the good growth of the basil inside.
 There are four types of basils;